TonyPrater10/projects/README.md

 ## Outside of the terminal...

-Creata a configuration file called nightwatch.conf.js (Right click -> New file)
+Create a configuration file called nightwatch.conf.js (Right-click -> New file)

 Copy the contents of [Nightwatchjs Configuration](https://nightwatchjs.org/gettingstarted/configuration/) into nightwatch.conf.js